New-Languages-for-NLP/course-materials/w1/tokenization.md

 [Yikes, !, BIG YIKES, !]
 ```

 That's exciting!
 We've made a change to the tokenization rules and it worked.
 Just keep in mind that exceptions are very specific.
 If we have `"Yikes!
-BIG Yikes!"`, we get "BIG" and "Yikes" as separate tokens because "Yikes" isn't all in caps.
+BIG yikes!"`, we get "BIG" and "yikes" as separate tokens because "yikes" isn't all in caps.
 Yes, it's that picky.
-When adding exceptions, you'll want to add rules for all of the variations that your model is likely to encounter.
+When adding specific exceptions, you'll want to add rules for all of the variations that your model is likely to encounter.

 To build on our momentum, let's discuss several other common types of tokenizer exceptions.